 I always go back to write all the reasons why you can’t do it and then come up with what the solution would be.
 You take an example like Spring Break.
 Spring Break is like two weeks long.
 The next thing you know, putting another four weeks on top of that, it’s 25 work days or it’s 25 school days.
 Then, there are holidays in those 25 days.
 When you start to break it out, you go, “Maybe it’s not that hard.
 Maybe we actually could do this and if we planned it a year out, or two years out, of course we could do that.”

-We're shooting this at the end of 2017.
-You can't tell me that you can't figure out a way to take off six weeks in 2020.
-You might be able to tell me you can't take it off in 2018, but 2020 is three years from now.
-It's just about planning and making decisions.
-It's funny because I've had a lot of friends take sabbaticals now, too.
-I think a lot of it's because they saw what happened to me.
-It's kind of like, “Wow, that actually worked out okay for you.”
+We’re shooting this at the end of 2017.
+You can’t tell me that you can’t figure out a way to take off six weeks in three years from now.
+You might be able to tell me you can’t take it off now, but three years from now, you should be able to.
+It’s just about planning and making decisions.
+It’s funny because I’ve had a lot of friends take sabbaticals now, too.
+I think a lot of it’s because they saw what happened to me.
+It’s kind of like, “Wow, that actually worked out okay for you.”

 Jeff Rose: Yeah.
 I feel like God keeps putting me around people that are taking sabbaticals.
 I think he’s knocking on my door and I just got to open up and listen.